VividVenturesLLC/xml-resume/specification/1_Introduction/01_03_intended_audience.md

   1.3.1.3 Software developers for all stakeholders

-1.3.2  The HR Open Standards group members may want to
+1.3.2  The HR Open Standards Work Group: Recruiting members
-       comment on the development progress.
+       may want to comment on the development progress.

 ```